scottwesley31/MechaCar_Statistical_Analysis/README.md

 There is a statistical difference between the MechaCar performance mean and the competitor performance mean.

 #### What statistical test would you use to test the hypothesis?
 And why?
+All of the metrics listed above are numeric and continuous because they are measurements.
+Each metric can be compared to it's counterpart between the two groups (i.e. MechaCar horsepower vs. competitor horsepower) meaning they are also dichotomous.
+Assuming that the MechaCar and competitor metrics are sampled randomly from a resonably large population dataset, a two-sample t-test would be appropriate to compare the distributions means of each corresponding metric.

+Prior to running the two-sample t-test for each metric, each sample would need to be checked for normal distribution.
+Each metric sample could be used to graph a density plot to better visualize the distribution.
+Then the Shapiro-Wilk test could be run to confirm a p-value larger than 0.05.

+Once the t-test results for each metric are run, the null hypotheses can either be rejected or supported allowing for an overall statistically supported comparison of performance between MechaCar and it's competitor.
+Looking objectively at the statistical differences between each sample mean would confirm which metrics are better (or not truly different) and therefore which population of cars perform better overall.

 #### What data is needed to run the statistical test?
+The datasets from both MechaCar and the competitor would need to be reasonably large since samples will be pulled randomly for all four metrics (hp, qsec, breaking distance, and mpg).
+The data should include unique values for vehicle IDs (or at least data associated with specific models) which would ensure duplicates are not randomly sampled into the statistical analysis step.
+I also feel that the dataset from each company should be comparable in size.